rapidbus/rapidbus/index.md

 ### Configuration of serial bus interface

-Physical serial interfaces are a shared physical medium, but can contain multiple sensors with multiple baud and serial settings (for example using RS-485 signalling), therefore in RapidBus one physical interface can contain several "networks".
+Physical serial interfaces are a shared physical medium, but can contain multiple sensors with multiple baud and serial settings (for example using RS-485 signalling), therefore in rapidbus one physical interface can contain several "networks".
 A network is a group of devices (sensors/nodes) sharing the same physical serial network settings - same serial interface, baud rate and serial settings (data bits, parity, stop bit).

 There can be several virtual networks attached to one physical interface.